MINISTRY COURSES

 An introduction to the role of the pastor in caring and counseling covering: The effect of the role of pastor on the person under care; the influence of the personality of the pastor in care and counseling; the need to refer to others; introductions to listening skills, home visiting, hospital visitation, and visiting in special settings; helping parishioners deal with marriage, death and other major events in life.
 Resources, services, and problems in conducting marriages and funerals will be presented.
 Counseling techniques and resources will be discussed.

 Communicating God’s Word effectively will be stressed.
 The personality of the preacher, styles of preaching, ways of organizing the sermon, creativity, illustrations, and delivery of the sermon will be covered.
-Each student will present at least one sermon for the class.
+Each student will be required to submit two recorded sermons.

 The early parts of Genesis will be examined, followed by a history of the nation of Israel.
 The poetic, wisdom, and prophetic books will be discussed.
 Authorship, dating, type of literature, and theology will be discussed.
 The geography of Palestine and the surrounding region will be covered.
 How the modern Old Testament text came to be will be explained.